abhishekkumar369/KanbanBoard/README.md

-# Kanban Board Management System
+# Kanban Board
-The Kanban Board Management System is an interactive, React-based web application for managing tasks across different columns.
+The Kanban Board application is an interactive, React-based web application for managing tasks across different columns.
 It allows users to efficiently organize, prioritize, and manage their workload.
 The responsive design ensures optimal user experience across devices, providing a streamlined approach to task management.

 # Key Features:
 (1) User-Friendly Interface: